Jolinaiko Eco Tours - Experience West Africa!

 Visa requirements

-To be able to travel to West Africa, you need to be in the possession of a valid passport that will still be valid 6 months after you return to your country.
-You also must obtain a visa.
-Visa for Ghana, Togo, Benin and Burkina Faso can be requested from your local embassy or consulate.
-For more information you can also check the website of the embassy in your country on www.embassyworld.com
+To be able to travel to West Africa, you need to be in the possession of a valid passport which will still be valid 6 months after you return to your country.
+You also must obtain a tourist visa, please find a summary for the visa requirements below.

 Vaccinations

 You will always be required to show your International Certificate of Vaccination to the 'Health Officials'.
 Vaccination against yellow fever is obligatory and is expected to be clearly signed and depicted in your certificate.
 Also, protection against malaria is strongly recommended.
 Make sure you take prophylactic tablets and apply mosquito repellent and wear long sleeves in the evening and early mornings.
 Bring your mosquito net.
-Other optional (recommended) vaccinations are Hepatitis A and B, polio, measles, mumps, rubella, rabies, thyphoid, diphtheria, tetanus and meningitis, and possibly cholera.
+Other optional (recommended) vaccinations are Hepatitis A and B, polio, measles, mumps, rubella, rabies, typhoid, diphtheria, tetanus and meningitis, and possibly cholera.
 In any case, consult your doctor or travel clinic specialist at least four to six weeks before departure.

 Staying healthy